-Although the current populist wave challenges the prominence of democratic governance, Bastian and Luckham (2003) point out that recent history has been ‘an era when political systems based on liberal democracy and economic models promoting global capitalism enjoy almost unchallenged hegemony’.
+Although the current populist wave challenges the prominence of democratic governance, Bastian and Luckham (2003: 1) point out that recent history has been ‘an era when political systems based on liberal democracy and economic models promoting global capitalism enjoy almost unchallenged hegemony’.
 Accordingly, governance has been the priority of peacebuilding missions in conflict-affected states.

 The end of the Cold War, and the subsequent withdrawal of US and Soviet Union support from a number of countries resulted in weak or failed states that were prone to conflict and instability because of inadequate state structures, including ‘poorly guarded borders, weak law enforcement, incipient taxation, underdeveloped financial systems’ (Kostovicova and Bojicic-Dzelovic 2009).
 This period of instability and persistent conflict ushered in a period of intervention mandated by the UN Security Council, which was no longer constrained by Soviet Union and US vetoes.
-These interventions quickly evolved to focus on statebuilding - the construction of legitimate and effective state institutions.
+These interventions quickly evolved to focus on state-building - the construction of legitimate and effective state institutions.
 The aim was to create institutions to manage the political and economic reforms required to transition from conflict to peace (Paris 2004).
 ‘Rebuilding institutions in collapsed states means organising government departments and public agencies to discharge their functions both efficiently and democratically’ (Ottaway 2002: 1004).

-Although the international community has become far less interventionist, the establishment of democratic states remains the goal of many international actors, particularly development agencies.
+Although the international community has become far less interventionist since this early post-Cold War period, the establishment of democratic states remains the goal of many international actors, particularly development agencies.
 Governance programmes have become the core focus of many development agencies.
 Commitment to governance was reaffirmed at the 2005 World Summit and again by Heads of State and Government in 2010 (UN Task Team 2012).
 Since then governance has been included in the Sustainable Development Goals through Goal 16 – peace, justice and strong institutions – as ‘without peace, stability, human rights and effective governance, based on the rule of law - we cannot hope for sustainable development’ (UNDP 2015).
 The World Development Report 2011 emphasised that ‘strengthening legitimate institutions and governance to provide citizen security, justice and jobs is crucial to break cycles of violence’ (World Bank 2011: 2).

 Traditionally, a state has been understood as a hierarchical, centralised organisation that holds a monopoly on legitimate force over a defined territory.
-However, it has come to refer to much more than that – state’s are expected to act in the public interest, and a range of international laws have been developed to entrench that, extending to economic, social and cultural rights.
+However, it has come to refer to much more than that – states are expected to act in the public interest, and a range of international laws have been developed to entrench that, extending to economic, social and cultural rights.
 States must ensure rule of law and accountability, being responsive to the needs of society.
 This is the basis of the social contract as defined by Rousseau whereby individuals surrender some of their freedoms to the state in order for their interests and rights to be protected.
 In reality, this often becomes procedural – ‘that is periodic free and fair multiparty elections that allow citizens to choose and discipline their rulers’ (Fukuyama 2014: 24).
 But good procedures do not automatically equate to substantive results.

 In many ‘democratic’ countries, leaders have sought, sometimes successfully to extend term limits to maintain power.
 In recent years, Presidents in Burkina Faso, Burundi, Benin, Democratic Republic of Congo and Rwanda have all aimed to ‘dispense with or circumvent’ term limits (Dulani 2015).
-Fukuyama (2014) sets up Denmark as the goal of state accountability – prosperous, democractic, secure, well-governed, with low levels of corruption.
-He then acknowledges that statebuilding seeks to turn the likes of Afghanistan, Somalia, Libya and Haiti into this, with no idea how (Fukuyama 2014).
+Fukuyama (2014) sets up Denmark as the goal of state accountability – prosperous, democratic, secure, well-governed, with low levels of corruption.
+He then acknowledges that state-building seeks to turn the likes of Afghanistan, Somalia, Libya and Haiti into this, with no idea how (Fukuyama 2014).